Types of Bathroom Tiles (12 Stylish Options)

 Granite Tile

 When it comes to appearances, granite is versatile.
 It comes in a range of colors and patterns thanks to variants in the formation of granite.
-The standard colors you can find granite in a range from white to black to beiges and browns and even blues and reds.
+The standard colors in granite range from white to black to beiges, browns, and even blues and reds.
 Multicolored and patterned designs are common as well.

 Slate Tile